Our Research

 Green Peach Aphid (Myzus persicae)

 The green peach aphid (Myzus persicae) acts as a pest in peach trees, killing tissue and damaging leaves, while carrying viruses to major food crops.
 Though insecticides have been helpful in controlling the green peach aphid in the past, resistances have developed in the species, making it a focus of intense study aimed at understanding ways to control such a destructive pest and the plant viruses it transmits.
-The green peach aphid is the focus of much research in the Cilia and Jander laboratories.
+The green peach aphid is the focus of much research in the Jander lab.

 Kiwifruit